Bachmeier helps No. 24 Boise State beat Marshall 14-7

+BOISE, Idaho (AP) — With a pair of true freshmen guiding Boise State’s sputtering offense, the Broncos leaned on their defense to deliver a win against Marshall.

-BOISE, Idaho (AP) — Hank Bachmeier threw for 282 yards and a touchdown and No. 24 Boise State held its second straight opponent scoreless in the second half to grind out a 14-7 victory over Marshall on Friday night.
+The No. 24 Broncos held the Thundering Herd to zero yards of offense in the second half and got just enough offense to grind out a 14-7 victory Friday night.

-Boise State won despite the lack of explosive offense shown in its opener last week in a 36-31 victory at Florida State.
-The Broncos snapped Marshall’s streak of 19 victories when the Thundering Herd score first,
+It wasn’t flashy or dominant, perhaps something fans and analysts expected after Boise State won in Tallahassee last week against Florida State.

+Bachmeier, who threw for over 400 yards in the season opener, was 22-of-34 passing for 282 yards with a touchdown and an interception.
+He also scored on a 1-yard run just before the end of the first half, diving and extending the ball across the goal line as he absorbed a hit.

+“Hank has shown his toughness and competitiveness in these two games,” Harsin said.
+“There’s been no back down.
+He wants to go out there and succeed.”

-The Broncos’ running game came to life in the second half after starting running back Robert Mahone left in the first half with an apparent right shoulder injury.
-George Holani finished with 103 yards on 22 carries, the first running back to eclipse the 100-yard mark against Marshall since Southern Miss’s Ito Smith had 150 on Nov.
+In the second half, with starter Robert Mahone out with a stinger in his right shoulder, George Holani rushed for 103 yards on 22 carries.
+He was the first running back to eclipse the 100-yard mark against Marshall since Southern Miss’s Ito Smith had 150 on Nov.
 25, 2017.

-In his second start as a true freshman, Bachmeier was 22 of 34 with an interception and a rushing touchdown.

-Brenden Knox rushed for 71 yards on 10 carries to lead the Thundering Herd (1-1).
-They finished with 172 total yards.
+But it was the Boise State defense that stole the spotlight, holding its opponent scoreless in the second half.

+“That’s a relentless defense, to go out there and do what they did in the second half,” Harsin said.
+“If we win games with our defense like that, I’m all about it.”

 THE TAKEAWAY